Thinking of solo travel but not sure where to start? START HERE!

 Traders Hotel Kuala Lumpur comes with the best views of the Petronas Towers from anywhere in the city.
 This is a sleek, five-star hotel is just moments from most major sights.

-Public transport is pretty confusing and new lines are opening all the time.
+Public transportation is pretty confusing and new lines are opening all the time.

 Grab is Southeast Asia's Uber equivalent.
 It is huge in Malaysia and most locals and tourists use it to get around.
 If you download the app, you can book and pay cash to the driver, which is useful for tourists (or you can add your credit/debit card details).
 It’s cheap and well-regarded, a great way to get around to all the things to see in Kuala Lumpur.